Rules and Manner in Japan

 Japan is not as safe as most people think.
 There is the risk of crime anywhere in the world, including Japan.
 This is what you can do to avoid problems.

-If you are involved in any kind of trouble or become an eyewitness to a violent act or crime, call the police immediately (Tel:110).
+In case you are involved in any kind of trouble or become an eyewitness to a violent act or crime, call the police immediately (Tel: 110).

 If you witness any trouble on campus,